 Of the four seasons, there is one that is unfortunately present all year round and that is Cold Season.
 During the winter we are extremely susceptible to catching our fair share of illnesses, especially if you have kids.
 Most children experience 5 -7 colds per year, while adults typically have 2 – 3 per year.
-This article will inform you about cold facts and prevention to help you avoid a catching a couple of colds per year.
+This article will inform you about cold facts and prevention to help you avoid a catching a couple of colds per year, which is especially important nowadays!

 These 200+ viruses spread through contact from saliva, mucus, and sneeze-droplets when they come in contact with mucus membranes (i.e. mouth, nose, eyes).
 Think about all of the items you come into contact with each day.
 Here’s just a short list: phones, computers, steering wheels, door handles, public transportation, kissing kids on the mouth, fingers in lip balm, a kid shoving their toothbrush into your mouth, shopping carts, not covering a sneeze or cough, or sneezing or coughing into your hand and then touching other surfaces, or a child sticking their finger in your nose.
 And the worst part is that we are contagious three days before showing signs of being sick!

 Think about this scenario.
-You’ve been at the office all day touching door handles, your computer keyboard, cell phone, office phone, and shaking people’s hands.
-Next, think about the number of times you have touched your mouth, nose or eyes.
-Now it’s time to go home so, you jump into the car and grab the steering wheel which has been touched a few thousand other times after grocery shopping or grabbing lunch.
+You’ve been out at the store or at work and touching door handles, your computer keyboard, cell phone, etc. Next, think about the number of times you have touched your mouth, nose or eyes.
+Now you head home so, you jump into the car and grab the steering wheel or bus handle, which has been touched a few thousand other times after grocery shopping or grabbing lunch.
 Then, you arrive at day care and you give Susie a big old kiss on the mouth.
 But unbeknownst to you, Susie has been sucking on the crayons that Timmy just finished using and he has a brewing cold.
-You just kissed Timmy, basically.
+Basically, you just kissed Timmy.
 After that, you head home and give your partner a kiss and possibly your other child too.
 You get the idea.